 5. Heinz Environment Friendly Packaging Campaign in US Restaurants, 2012

 In 2012, Heinz printed a QR Code on ketchup bottles in US restaurants to promote it’s new environment-friendly packaging.
-Guests who scanned the QR Code were directed to a mobile contest with questions on sustainability.
+Scanning the QR Code directed to a mobile contest with questions on sustainability.

 Heinz reported that they received ~1 million scans via these QR Codes.